-I’ve never had the opportunity to see these amazing mammals in the wild, but as soon as I booked my trip to Canada, I knew that this would be the place where my dreams would come true.
+I’ve never had the opportunity to see these amazing mammals in the wild, but as soon as I booked my trip to Canada, I knew that going on a whale watching tour would be the place where my dreams would come true.

 When I first began to research where the best place was to whale watch, the number one company that was suggested was Prince of Whales out of Victoria and Vancouver.
 After doing some research I quickly discovered that this was certainly the company for me.

 Two days of whale watching in Canada was organised, out of Victoria BC, and here is what happened.

 Day one of my journey started with a trip on the Zodiac Adventure tour.
 This tour consists of 3 full hours of whale watching with a small, intimate group of 12 and an amazing tour guide.
 You will start your journey by suiting up into a buoyant, water-resistant suit before boarding the open-air boat.
 The tour is a round trip from Victoria, and yes.. it really is “the adventure of a lifetime”.

 The journey started by heading to Race Rocks, a small ecological reserve and marine protected area where hundreds (I really mean hundreds) of seals relax.
 These small rocky islands are absolutely packed with seals and are a very entertaining way to start the tour.
 I was so excited to see these animals that I was completely unaware of what was coming next!

 From then on we headed to the area where the humpback whales had been spotted.
 The journey on the Zodiac is very fast and can be quite rough and incredibly cold.
 It was a reasonably warm day, but my goodness I was freezing.
 At such fast speeds on the open water, the temperature is around 10 degrees cooler, so make sure you stay warm if you take this tour.

 On these tours, the guides are connected through the radio.
 They help each other keep informed on the whereabouts of the whales and where they were previously spotted.
 No tracking devices, just marine lovers who know their stuff.